QuantEcon/lecture-python-intro/lectures/input_output.md

 ## Applications of graph theory

-We can further study input output networks through applications of {doc}`graph theory <networks>`.
+We can further study input-output networks through applications of {doc}`graph theory <networks>`.

-An input output network can be represented by a weighted directed graph induced by the adjacency matrix $A$.
+An input-output network can be represented by a weighted directed graph induced by the adjacency matrix $A$.

 The set of nodes $V = [n]$ is the list of sectors and the set of edges is given by